 “The landscape is part of the concept from the beginning,” says Anthony Esteves, a sculptor-turned-builder who created a small cluster of clapboard houses where he lives on Spruce Head in Maine.
 Esteves takes cues from the rocky, craggy island’s native landscape of “blueberry, bayberry, spruce, many types of wildflowers, moss, and lichens,” and adds influences from both Japan, where he spent time, and New England.

-The small family compound, tucked in a clearing of trees, is inspired by the local vernacular, with a white Cape (originally built in 1754, then dismantled and rebuilt on the island in 1999, and recently remodeled by Esteves for his mother); a black clapboard structure called the Soot House, which Esteves built by hand using principles from Japan and where he lives with his wife and small son; and a timber-frame barn, in-progress, which will serve as a family library.
+The small family compound, tucked in a clearing of trees, is inspired by the local vernacular, with a white Cape (originally built in 1754, then dismantled and rebuilt on the island in 1999, and recently remodeled by Esteves for his mother); a black clapboard structure called the Soot House, which Esteves built by hand using principles from Japan and where he lives with his partner and small son; and a timber-frame barn, in-progress, which will serve as a family library.
 Here’s a look at the old New England-style houses on a wild, purposely untouched Maine landscape.

 Photography by Greta Rybus.